Board Positions Opening 2026–2027

 • A BHV emergency response certificate (optional but encouraged)

-• Onboarding sessions with the current board in June
+• Onboarding and guidance from the current board

-• And of course: an amazing group of people to grow and laugh with
+• And of course, a close-knit group of people to grow with and have fun along the way

 What does the role entail?